wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 Not so with Salesforce.
 Salesforce as a company offers classes addressing each role and certification through its <a target="_blank" href="http://www.salesforce.com/services-training/training_certification/training.jsp"><strong>Salesforce University</strong> (<a target="_blank" href="https://twitter.com/SalesforceU">@SalesforceU</a>).
 For example, $3,750 for the 5-day course.
 PROTIP: Spending several days strait sitting in a class may seem like "drinking from a firehose".

-But <a href="#Trailhead">Salesforce Trailhead</a> on-line training is both in-depth and offered free, with <strong>unlimited time on servers</strong>.
+<a href="#Trailhead">Salesforce Trailhead</a> on-line training is both in-depth and offered free, with <strong>unlimited time on servers</strong>.
 This has enabled Salesforce users to be among the best trained of any software ecosystem.

 ### Get Trailhead Training Account